Extension Educational Programs & Services

 How do you join 4-H?

 Click here to see a list and description of the community 4-H clubs in Polk County.
 The contact information is available so you can visit with the leader of the club and try out that club.
 You are welcome to be a guest of any club in the county to get acquainted with some of the participants there.
 If you and your family are interested in starting a new community club near you, contact the County Extension Office.
-If you find the club you like you join by using your email address and password at Arkansas 4-H Online to join the 4-H program.
+If you find the club you like you join by using your email address and password at Arkansas Register for 4-H Events to join the 4-H program.
 You will find the active list of our clubs on that site.
 The 4-H program year is always October 1 to September 30.
 All members and volunteers must re-enroll each year during the month of October to remain active in the 4-H program.
 Any parent or guardian that consistently attends 4-H club meetings or events with their youth is required to complete the paperwork necessary for acceptance as a 4-H volunteer.
-Volunteers enroll through 4-H Online as well.
+Volunteers enroll through Register for 4-H Events as well.

 What do you do in 4-H?